 Just over the river from the Prospect of Whitby, the area of Rotherhithe is where a group of pilgrims set sail in July 1620 to build new lives in the new world.
 In this ancient pub, you can sign the Mayflower Descendants book they keep behind the bar, provided you can verify your connection.

-Daily rotating cask ales are the perfect pairing to what is actually a very decent food menu with items like chorizo scotch egg, roasted lamb rump, and fish and chips.
+Daily rotating cask ales are the perfect pairing to what is actually a very decent food menu.
+You will find items like chorizo scotch egg, roasted lamb rump, and fish and chips.

 If you’re a beer lover, make your way down to the local pub.
 Photo credit: Merritt Thomas

 Thirsty to learn more?
-Our Taste, Tales & Traditional Ales tour is all about perfect pints in old pubs with stories of the London legends who have drunk within them in years gone by, and you’ll even get to visit one of the classic London boozers featured here.
+Our Taste, Tales & Traditional Ales tour is all about perfect pints in old pubs with stories of the London legends who have drunk within them in years gone by.
+You’ll even get to visit one of the classic London boozers featured here.